The Supervillains: Drones EP (2021)

 On November 26, 2021, The Supervillains released their second EP, Drones, a direct follow-up to their Robots EP from 2012.
 It was recorded in a barn during the lock down of the COVID-19 epidemic.
 Drummer Dom Moresco summed up the EP in one sentence, "The Drones EP is like a 25-minute-long movie for your ears."
 He added, "It's meant to be listened to in its entirety, you'll laugh; you'll cry, and you'll wanna listen to it again."

 Also, in a two-month anticipation of the Drones EP, the band released a stand-alone single titled, "Daisy" in ode to the Vaudeville-era song the operating system "HAL" rebooted to in Stanley Kubrick's film, 2001: A Space Odyssey.

 Tours

 The Supervillains have been a supporting band on tour with reggae, punk, ska bands: Pepper, Slightly Stoopid, Dirty Heads, Fishbone, NOFX, Streetlight Manifesto, Mu330, Inner Circle, Authority Zero, the Expendables, the Mad Caddies, Less Than Jake, The English Beat, and Catch 22.

 Musical influences

-In a 2016 interview about who influences them on writing original music, Dom answers, "We group up, listening to a lot of music ranging from grunge to punk, hip-hop, and reggae.
+In a 2016 interview about who influences them on writing original music, Dom answers, "We grew up, listening to a lot of music ranging from grunge to punk, hip-hop, and reggae.
 We have been influenced by The Suicide Machines, Sublime, Operation Ivy, The Skatalites, The Toasters, and The Beatles."